 Breaking down the overall need by customer profile means you'll be able to focus your communication activities much tighter.
 Laser-focused targeting ensures you're not trying to sell to everyone and communicating to people who don't have a need you're satisfying.

-The Example Customer Need Broken into Smaller Target Groups
+The Segment Needs To Be Broken into Smaller Target Groups

 If we take the "ready meal" example from above you might have the following customer profiles:

 |Too Busy||Stay at home mums who are too busy because they are looking after their children.|